How To Cash A Check Without A Bank Account

 If they do, you'll sign your name to the back of the check where it says "endorse here" and either write their name or “for deposit only” underneath your signature.
 This signals the bank that you have endorsed the funds transfer to your friend.
 Your friend cashes the check as usual and gives you the money.

-Consider The Convenience Of Banking
+Consider the Convenience of Banking